-The tax provision for the three months ended March 31, 2014 and 2013 is attributable to the U.S. federal, state and foreign income taxes on our profitable operations.
-The tax provision for the three months ended March 31, 2014 also includes \$2,652 attributable to our agreement with the French government that provided reimbursement for shipments of Soliris made prior to January 1, 2014.
-The tax provision for the three months ended March 31, 2013 also includes a benefit of \$2,719 attributable to the 2012 U.S. Federal tax credit for research and experimentation.
-The reduction in the effective tax rate for the three months ended March 31, 2014 as compared to the same period in the prior year is primarily attributable to the centralization of our global supply chain and technical operations in Ireland.
+The tax provision for the three and six months ended June 30, 2014 is attributable to the U.S. federal, state and foreign income taxes on our operations.
+Additionally, included in the six months ended June 30, 2014 is \$2,128 of tax attributable to our agreement with the French government that provided reimbursement for shipments of Soliris made prior to January 1, 2014.
+The tax provision for the three and six months ended June 30, 2013 is attributable to the U.S. federal, state and foreign income taxes on our operations.
+Additionally, included in the six months ended June 30, 2013 is a benefit of \$3,033 attributable to the 2012 U.S. Federal tax credit for research and experimentation.
+The reduction in the effective tax rate for the three and six months ended June 30, 2014 as compared to the same periods in the prior year is primarily attributable to the centralization of our global supply chain and technical operations in Ireland.

 The U.S. Federal tax credit for research and experimentation expenses expired December 31, 2011.
-In connection with this expiration, our 2012 tax provision did not include any benefit from the U.S. Federal tax credit for research and experimentation.
+In connection with this expiration, our 2012 tax expense did not include any benefit from the U.S. Federal tax credit for research and experimentation.
 In January 2013, the American Taxpayer Relief Act of 2012, which retroactively extended the tax credit for research and experimentation back to January 1, 2012 through the end of 2013, was signed into law.
-The effects of a change in tax law is recognized in the period that includes the date of enactment and, therefore, our tax benefit attributable to the 2012 U.S. Federal tax credit for research and experimentation of 2013.
+The effects of a change in tax law is recognized in the period that includes the date of enactment and, therefore, our tax benefit attributable to the 2012 U.S. Federal tax credit for research and experimentation was recorded in the first quarter of 2013.

-The U.S. Federal tax credit for research and experimentation expenses expired on December 31, 2013.
+The U.S. Federal tax credit for research and experimentation expenses expired again on December 31, 2013.
 In connection with this expiration, our 2014 tax provision does not include any benefit from the U.S. Federal tax credit for research and experimentation.